OpenBazaar/openbazaar-go/docs/tor.md

 ### Important Privacy Considerations

 All nodes in OpenBazaar are identified by a peer ID such as `QmNgBZN7z1CfMLbwyEwnGoixjbSaBcP9fS5ecMzZwCq3Ku`.
-Other nodes in the network will associate yoru peer ID with your network addresses (whether IPv4, IPv6, or onion).
+Other nodes in the network will associate your peer ID with your network addresses (whether IPv4, IPv6, or onion).
 If you run openbazaar-go in the clear even *once*, you must assume *someone* has recorded the mapping between your peer ID and your IP address.
 Therefore using a given peer ID in the clear, *then* switching to Tor-only mode will almost certainly blow your privacy.